 The program was funded by the Australia-Indonesia Institute (AII) under the Australian Government’s Department of Foreign Affairs and Trade (DFAT).
 Through the AII’s support Via Sport was able to provide ongoing access to facilities, coaches and equipment.

-To showcase the recent skills acquired through the program Via Sport ran an inter-school competition with more than 80 students competing and with an overall turn out of 150.
+To showcase the recent skills acquired through the program Via Sport ran an inter-school competition with more than 80 students competing.
 The competition was a collaboration between Via Sport, the Australian Consulate, Denpasar and the Australia-Indonesia Youth Association (AIYA).

 Both boys and girls were involved in the competition who showed great enthusiasm.
 Before the competition commenced, Via Sport Co-Founders, Rory Brown and Dimas Bala Rena gave a short speech encouraging students to adopt a fair go attitude, before further sharing their experiences on the Australia Indonesia bilateral relationship.
 Both spoke about their involvement in AIYA and programs like the Australia-Indonesia Youth Exchange Program (AIYEP) – an Australian and Indonesian Government initiative and the Australian Consortium for ‘In-Country’ Indonesian Studies (ACICIS).
 Both Rory and Dimas acknowledged how involvement in organisations like AIYA, AIYEP and ACICIS are key to better understanding and collaboration between Australian and Indonesian students and young professionals.